nv-morpheus/morpheus-experimental/operational-technology/README.md

 ### Name example applications and use cases for this model.

-*  Natural Events, No Events and Attack Events can be detected in an Industrial Control System
+*  It's primarily for testing purposes Natural Events, No Events and Attack Events can be detected in an Industrial Control System

 ### Fill in the blank for the model technique.

-* This model is intended for developers who want to use XGBoost to detect different events in an Operational Technologies dataset.
+* This model is intended for developers who want to test the model that can detect different events in the example Operational Technologies dataset.

 ### Name who is intended to benefit from this model.

-* This model is intended for users who want to differentiate Natural Events, No Events and Attack Events.
+* This model is intended for users who want to test with models that can differentiate Natural Events, No Events and Attack Events.

 ### Describe the model output.